 This is arguably one of the most common – and indeed, problematic – issues surrounding security incident and data breach mitigation.
 As any cybersecurity specialist can testify; the longer it takes to identify the root cause of the problem, the more damage that threat can do.
 Time is of the essence and if an employee is unwilling to come forward until the threat is discovered by someone else, significant damage may have already been done.
 Malware can spread through a network in a matter of minutes, and heavy fines can be imposed for data leaks, so every second counts.

-As part of internal cyber training and awareness programs, organizations must reassure employees that they will not face consequences for reporting accidental link clicks or data loss.
+As part of internal security awareness training programs, organizations must reassure employees that they will not face consequences for reporting accidental link clicks or data loss.
 While the workforce must be held to operate to a standard of behavior, organizations need to make sure that there is a priority on encouraging employees to come forward quickly if they think there is an issue, allowing the IT security department to address the breach as quickly as possible.

-Whilst training the workforce will ensure a higher standard of security posture, keep in mind that, over time, defenses will degrade.
+While training the workforce will ensure a higher standard of security posture, keep in mind that defenses will inevitably degrade over time.
 This will be as a result of changes in business processes, evolving cyber-attacks, and in part due to human nature.
 Workers will often download unsecured applications or find workarounds to policies, therefore negating the effectiveness of layered network security.

 As part of an ongoing cybersecurity training program, organizations must remember that anything from changes in data storage practices, to new protocols on data sharing, or new technologies being introduced into the workplace should be accompanied with additional security training for staff on how these changes may present new security risks, as well as what they can do to mitigate them.